"Average" Approximates "First Principal Component"? An Empirical Analysis on Representations from Neural Language Models: Introduction

 In this work, we present an empirical property of these representations, \emph{``average'' $\approx$ ``first principal component''}.
 As shown in Figure~\ref{fig:pipeline}, given a sequence of $L$ tokens, one can construct a $d\times L$ matrix $\mathbf{R}$ using each $d$-dimensional representation $\mathbf{r_i}$ of the $i$-th token as a column.
 There are two popular ways to project this matrix into a single $d$-dimensional vector: (1) \emph{average} and (2) \emph{first principal component}.
 Formally, the average $\overline{\mathbf{r}}$ is a $d$-dimensional vector where $\overline{\mathbf{r}} = \sum_{i = 1}^L \mathbf{r_i} / L$.
 The first principal component $\mathbf{p}$ is a $d$-dimensional vector whose direction maximizes the variance of the (mean-shifted) $L$ representations.
 Then, the property can be written as $|\mbox{cos}(\overline{\mathbf{r}}, \mathbf{p})| \approx 1$.
 This absolute value is more than 0.999 in our experiments.

-We examine the generality of this property and find it also holds in four more scenarios when every $\mathbf{r_i}$ is drawn from (1) a fixed layer (not necessary the last layer) in a pre-trained neural language model, (2) a fixed layer in a model right after random initialization without any training, (3) a random layer of a pre-trained model, and (4) random token representations from all sentences encoded by a pre-trained model.
+We examine the generality of this property and find it also holds in three more scenarios when every $\mathbf{r_i}$ is drawn from (1) a fixed layer (not necessary the last layer) in a pre-trained neural language model, (2) a fixed layer in a model right after random initialization without any training, and (3) random token representations from all sentences encoded by a pre-trained model.
 Therefore, we conjecture that this property is intrinsic to the representations' distribution, which is related to the neural language model's architecture and parameters, and not necessarily related to the input structure.
 We realize that the empirical distribution of these representations is similar to a normal distribution on each dimension.
 Assuming this is true, we show that the property can be in fact derived mathematically.

 Our contributions are summarized as follow. \begin{itemize}[leftmargin=*,nosep] \item We discover a common, insightful property of several pre-trained neural language models---\emph{``average'' $\approx$ ``first principal component''}.
 To some extent, this explains why the average representation is always a simple yet strong baseline. \item We verify the generality of this property by obtaining representations from a random mixture of layers and sentences and also using randomly initialized models instead of pre-trained ones. \item We show that representations from language models empirically follow a per-dimension normal distribution that leads to the property. \end{itemize} \smallsection{Reproducibility} We will release code to reproduce experiments on Github\footnote{\url{https://github.com/ZihanWangKi/AverageApproxFirstPC}}.